tremor-rs/tremor-runtime/README.md

 ## Building From Source

 > :warning: Local builds are not supported and purely at your own risk.
+For contributing to Tremor please checkout our [Development Quick Start Guide](https://tremor.rs/docs/0.12/development/quick-start)

 If you are not comfortable with managing library packages on your system or don't have experience with, please use the Docker image provided above.